-SUPPORT TO WOMEN ENTREPRENEURS IN INFORMAL BUSINESS IN MPIKA’S MUSAKANYA MARKET
+SOURCES OF BUSINESS SUPPORT TO WOMEN ENTREPRENEURS IN INFORMAL SECTOR IN MPIKA’S MUSAKANYA MARKET

 ABSTRACT

 This study employs a mixed method to evaluate the support received by women entrepreneurs in the informal sector at Musakanaya market in Mpika district and its impact on their businesses Results show that women entrepreneurs receive support from friends, family, spouses, savings groups, and self-funding.
 Support ranges from financial and hands-on help in running their businesses.
 In as far as how the support has affected the women’s businesses, majority of the women indicated that their businesses have not been positively affected.
-Only a few women indicated positive results in terms of realizing profits, increasing business size, decision making, business savings and helping in sustaining their business activities.
+In the study, oOnly a few women indicated positive results in terms of realizing profits, increasing business size, decision making, business savings and helping in sustaining their business activities.
 This stood in contrast with findings from key informants that provide support who claimed that their organizations were very instrumental to women entrepreneurs in providing them with loans, skills, and business training.
 Women mostly relied on informal institutions due to limited support from formal sources.
 The study recommends that the support to women entrepreneurs in the informal sector needs to be accessible and better planned to enhance business growth and sustainability among women entrepreneurs.

 Key Words: Support, Women entrepreneurs, Business, Informal sector.